GioF71/squeezelite-docker/README.md

 SQUEEZELITE_LINEAR_VOLUME|-X|Set to `Y` to enable.
 From squeezelite's man page for `-X`: Use linear volume adjustments instead of in terms of dB (only for hardware volume control).
 SQUEEZELITE_VISUALIZER|-v|Set to `Y` to enable.
 Unfortunately this feature does not really work from inside docker (yet?).
 From squeezelite's man page for `-v`: Enable visualiser support.
 This creates a shared memory segment that contains some of the audio being played, so that an external visualiser can read and process this to create visualisations.
+SQUEEZELITE_READ_FORMATS_FROM_HEADER|-W|Set to `Y` to read wave and aiff format from header, ignoring server parameters SQUEEZELITE_POWER_SCRIPT|-S|Absolute path to script to launch on power commands from LMS.
+This cannot be used in combination with the SQUEEZELITE_RPI_GPIO variable
+SQUEEZELITE_RPI_GPIO|-G|Specify the BCM GPIO# to use for Amp Power Relay and if the output should be Active High or Low.
+This cannot be used in combination with SQUEEZELITE_POWER_SCRIPT
-SQUEEZELITE_READ_FORMATS_FROM_HEADER|-W|Set to `Y` to read wave and aiff format from header, ignoring server parameters SELECT_CUSTOM_BINARY_ALSA||Use for selection of a custom binary for ALSA mode SELECT_CUSTOM_BINARY_PULSE||Use for selection of a custom binary for PULSE mode SQUEEZELITE_LOG_CATEGORY_ALL|-d|Support for log level on category `all`
+SELECT_CUSTOM_BINARY_ALSA||Use for selection of a custom binary for ALSA mode SELECT_CUSTOM_BINARY_PULSE||Use for selection of a custom binary for PULSE mode SQUEEZELITE_LOG_CATEGORY_ALL|-d|Support for log level on category `all`